acgray/django-registration-withemail/README.md

 LICENSE
 =======

-Unless otherwise noted, the django-compresshtml source files are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the django-registration-withemail source files are distributed under the BSD-style license found in the LICENSE file.